zackforbing/ruby-submissions/1508/module_4_assignments/real-time/jason-pilz.md

 ### Please feel free to ask any other questions or make any other statements below!
 * Ask MEEKA why the conical link to code block not working!!!!!( 'y' not doing anything!)
 * Also, what is the secret to separting socket and routing logic into separate files?

+## Instructor Feedback

+Really knocked this one out of the park!
+Good job on testing, writing out clean code and adding a really nice additional feature that captures the spirit of what a user would want this app to do for them.
+As we discussed, refactoring out a pollStorage that is a layer used to talk to your 'database' would probably be the next step here.

+Score: 200

+Concept and Features

+Does it have the expected features?

+100 points - Exceeded expectations.
+There are more features than we planned.

+Code Quality (JavaScript and/or Ruby)

+30 points - Developer writes code that is exceptionally clear and well-factored.
+Application is expertly divided into logical components each with a clear, single responsibility.

+Client-Side Application

+30 points - Your application has exceptionally well-factored code with little or now duplication and all components separated out into logical components.

+Test-Driven Development

+30 points - The code demonstrates high test coverage.
+It is tested at the feature, controller and unit levels.
+It tests the WebSocket as well as the controller endpoints.

+Interface

+5 points - The application is pleasant, logical, and easy to use

+Workflow

+5 points - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.